Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-09 - Brief description
 Added networking code and started on server logic for prompting user and making the game work.
 For hw I continued working on networking code and adjusting it for war.
+I added a splitdeck function, still not completely working(segfaulting)
 ## Riasat Audhy

 ### 2024-01-03 - Brief description